 outputTypeslot for defining a custom output type (instead of the default

 onArrivalevent rule method for defining specific state changes or scheduling specific follow-up events.

-Processing nodes are objects that participate in processing activities by playing the special resource role of an actor.
-The definition of a processing node combines defining both an object (as actor) and an associated implicit activity type.
+A processing node consists of a processor object that participates in processing activities (by playing the special resource role of an actor).
+The definition of a processing node combines defining both a processor object (as actor) and an associated implicit activity type.
 Examples of objects that can be modeled as processing nodes are: service desks, automated teller machines and manufacturing machines.

 A processing node has an input queue for incoming work objects.
 A definition of a processing node may include

 successorNodeattribute for assigning a successor node to which work objects are routed;

 capacityattribute for setting the number of work objects that are processed at a time to a number greater than 1, which is the default;

 fixedDurationattribute for setting the duration of the node's processing activities to a fixed value, or